 In order to act in the body, all hormones need to be unbound so they can bind to the receptor.
 Sex hormone binding globulin (SHBG) is the protein that carries estrogens (and all hormones) around in the body.
 If you have lower SHBG you have more free estrogen floating around.
 This allows it to bind to all of the estrogen receptors and creates more estrogen activity.
 Typically high estradiol and high estrogens in general will cause the liver to up-regulate the amount of SHBG that is produced.
 This modulates or balances out the estrogens.
 However high insulin levels may actually drive down the SHBG production.
 This creates a mismatch or a higher amount of unbound estradiol leading to higher estrogen activity in your bodies tissues.
 If you have high estrogen symptoms or a clinical picture of high estrogen symptoms, one should also make sure you're looking at the insulin signaling.
 High insulin levels and insulin resistance may trigger high free estradiol.

 That should give you a better understanding of what cause high estrogen levels in a female.
 If you have questions about the content in this article, please ask it in the comment section below.

-If you want a customized plan on how to lower your blood pressure while you are on testosterone, click in the link below to get started.
+If you want a customized plan on how to lower your estrogen levels, click in the link below to get started.